pacificrm/BlogLiteV2/readme.md

 # Local Development Run

-- `python3 app.py` It will start the flask app in `development`.
+- `python3 app.py` in backened It will start the flask app in `development`.
 This is for running app on local system.
-- `npm run serve` for serving the app from frontend on Vue
+- `npm run serve` in frontend for serving the app from frontend on Vue.
+- `~/go/bin/MailHog` for starting mailhog on local server.
+- `celery -A app.celery worker -l info ` in backened to start the celery workers.
+- `celery -A app.celery beat --max-interval 1 -l info` in backened to start the celery beat and scheduler. -`redis-cli` to start the redis server in terminal.

 # Folder Structure of `/`